xuejunzhang2002/xuejunzhang2002.github.io/_pages/about.md

 Here is **Xuejun Zhang**.

-I am a rising senior majoring in **Electrical and Computer Engineering** at Shanghai Jiao Tong University and **Data Science** at University of Michigan.
+I am a rising senior majoring **Electrical and Computer Engineering** at Shanghai Jiao Tong University and **Data Science** at University of Michigan.
 I am an undergraduate research assistant in SLED Research Lab advised by professor Joyce Chai.

 My research interest includes Natural Language Processing and Multimodal Learning, and is now a member of SLED lab.
 Feel free to contact me if you have similar research interests.